mbeps/personal-portfolio/public/blogs/cross-origin-resource-sharing/blog.md

 Cross-Origin Resource Sharing is not merely a configuration hurdle to be overcome; it is a vital component of the web's security infrastructure.
 It represents the evolution of the web from a collection of isolated documents to a connected ecosystem of applications.
 By replacing insecure workarounds like JSONP with a robust, header-based negotiation protocol, CORS allows browsers and servers to collaborate on security decisions.

-For Junior Software Engineers, mastering CORS involves understanding that the browser is a trusted intermediary protecting the user.
+Mstering CORS involves understanding that the browser is a trusted intermediary protecting the user.
 It requires recognising the distinction between simple and preflighted requests, and the specific roles of headers like `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials`.
 Crucially, it demands vigilance against common misconfigurations (such as origin reflection and cache poisoning) that can negate the protocol's protections.

 As the web continues to evolve with stricter privacy controls and new specifications like Private Network Access, the importance of correctly implemented CORS policies will only grow.
 By adhering to the principle of least privilege (explicitly defining allowed origins, methods, and headers) developers can build applications that are both functional and secure, ensuring the integrity of the interconnected web.